saadbess/saadbess.com/src/pages/about.md

 Hi, I’m Saad—a front-end software engineer—from London, England.
 I have worked in the web industry for over a decade, and in that time, I have contributed to marketing agencies, startups and larger client-side organisations.
 To mention some: [eBay](https://www.ebay.com/), [Accenture](https://www.accenture.com/) (Accenture Interactive), [Feed Agency](https://feed.xyz/) (now DEPT®), [Fjord Agency](https://www.accenture.com/us-en/services/song/unlock-your-potential) (a part of Accenture Song), [Grassify](https://grassify.co.uk/), [Gumtree](https://www.gumtree.com/), [IAAF](https://worldathletics.org/) (World Athletics), [River Island](https://www.riverisland.com/), [StubHub](https://www.stubhub.com/), [The White Company](https://www.thewhitecompany.com/), [Virgin Active](https://www.virginactive.com/), [Wonderbly](https://www.wonderbly.com/) and [Zopa](https://www.zopa.com/).

-Over these years, I have worked on legacy projects, greenfield projects, larger monolithic applications and smaller website builds.
-Some of these contributions were done independently, and some were within larger squads containing various disciplines.
-Possessing a background in design, I thoroughly enjoy collaborating with product and UX designers and researchers.
-This allows me to adopt a more of a design engineer role, supplying a source of technical depth to these collaborations.
+Throughout the years, I have navigated legacy ventures, pioneered greenfield initiatives, and shaped both expansive monolithic applications and succinct website constructs.
+My contributions span from solo endeavors to collaborative engagements within diverse multidisciplinary teams.
+With a foundational background in design, I relish my synergies with product aficionados, UX designers, and researchers.
+This positions me as a design engineer (kinda), infusing a profound technical nuance into our collective pursuits.

-Primarily working on the front-end of the web, I do sometimes dab into the back-end too.
-I’m enthusiastic about the [Jamstack](https://jamstack.org/), site generators, accessibility and performance.
-The developer experience is important to me, so application structure, build tools and architecture are some areas I often work in—especially monorepos.
+While my primary craft lies in the realm of front-end web development, I occasionally venture into back-end territories.
+I hold a fervent passion for the [Jamstack](https://jamstack.org/), site generators, accessibility, and performance metrics.
+I value an optimal developer experience, thus gravitating towards application architecture, build tooling, and particularly the nuances of monorepos.

 ## Teaching and mentoring

-Besides creating software, I find satisfaction in teaching and mentoring.
-Not only is it one of my ways to learn new things effectively, but educating others provides me a lot of joy.
+In addition to software development, I derive immense pleasure from imparting knowledge and mentoring.
+Teaching not only fortifies my grasp of new concepts but also imbues me with profound joy.

-Previously, I’ve taught through various organisations.
-While Head of Coding at [Ignite Hubs](https://www.ignitehubs.org.uk/) (through Southwark Council) I built a bespoke curriculum teaching web development (HTML, CSS and JavaScript) to young learners on a weekly basis.
-Leading these teaching sessions, I also mentored other adults into becoming instructors too.
-Likewise, teaming up with a scrum team, I led the revamp of the organisation’s web app.
-I architected the project in Vue, Nuxt and Tailwind.
+In the past, I've channeled my instructional endeavors through multiple esteemed organizations.
+As the Head of Coding at [Ignite Hubs](https://www.ignitehubs.org.uk/), under the aegis of Southwark Council, I crafted a specialized curriculum elucidating web development (spanning HTML, CSS, and JavaScript) for budding enthusiasts.
+Orchestrating these educational sessions also afforded me the privilege to mentor fellow adults in their journey to becoming adept instructors.
+In a collaborative stride with a Scrum ensemble, I spearheaded the rejuvenation of the organization's web application, sculpting its architecture with Vue, Nuxt, and Tailwind.

-Through Ignite, I also served as a supervisor on [The Duke of Edinburgh’s Award (DofE)](https://www.dofe.org/), coaching young learners through Harvard’s prominent [computer science (CS50) course](https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0).
-This was a biweekly event that helped students navigate the course material and solve the various problem sets.
+At Ignite, I further embraced the esteemed role of a supervisor for [The Duke of Edinburgh’s Award (DofE)](https://www.dofe.org/), guiding young learners through Harvard's illustrious [computer science (CS50) course](https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0).
+This biweekly rendezvous was tailored to aid students in navigating the academic labyrinth, assisting them in deciphering intricate course material and unraveling multifaceted problem sets.

 ## Podcast